-October is full-on Fall in the garden.
+October is full-on fall in the garden.
 This is the month of autumn leaves, warm apple cider, first frosts, and pumpkins.
 It’s such a pleasure to enjoy the fall season outdoors while gardening and working around the yard.
 Here are 34 October gardening tips to help you make the most of it!

 Fall mums (Chrysanthemums in warm colours) on the front porch have a magical way of instantly perking things up.
 They’re a cheery standard of harvest season for good reason and can be displayed in a number of versatile ways.
 They are often very well priced right now at stores like Costco and Home Depot, and are well worth it for the cheer they bring to the crisp autumn days!

-2. Harvest the Last Tomatoes
+2. Harvest the last tomatoes

-3. Prep for Holiday Meals
+3. Prep for holiday meals

 Speaking of holidays, one key October kitchen garden tip is to prepare for upcoming holiday meals like Thanksgiving and Christmas dinner.
 In many climates, root vegetables like carrots, parsnips, and potatoes can be left in the ground until your holiday meal.
 Where ground freezes, however, they’re generally harvested and stored.
-Ensure you’ve got fresh herbs like thyme, sage, and rosemary on hand to make yummy gravy to enjoy with those root veggies!
+Ensure you’ve got fresh Christmas herbs like thyme, sage, and rosemary on hand to make yummy gravy to enjoy with those root veggies!

-4. Rake and Compost Leaves
+4. Rake and compost fallen leaves

 “I regard October’s fallen leaves as a precious harvest and every leaf is carefully raked and kept to make leafmould, which we use as an important element in our potting compost and as a mulch for woodland plants.”Down to Earth: Gardening Wisdom, by Monty Don

-5. Plant Garlic
+5. Plant garlic

 What’s the best thing to plant in October?
 Garlic!